 Fernando Henrique Cardoso

-An internationally renowned sociologist, professor and researcher, Fernando Henrique Cardoso chose social change, socio-economic development, and the challenges of democracy in Brazil and Latin America as his main topics of study.
+An internationally acclaimed sociologist, professor, and researcher, Fernando Henrique Cardoso focused his studies on social change, economic development, and democratic challenges in Brazil and Latin America.

 Pre-presidential period

-The first segment of the collection refers to his childhood and the phases of his studies, academic and family life, research and scientific production, up until his first presidential campaign in 1994.
-It contains mostly textual documents (around 175 archive boxes) and iconography (around 2,000 photos).
+The first segment of the collection captures Fernando Henrique Cardoso’s early years, encompassing his childhood, educational milestones, academic and family life, research pursuits, and scholarly contributions up until his initial presidential campaign in 1994.
+It consists primarily of textual documents (about 175 archival boxes) and visual materials (around 2,000 photographs).

-From his time as senator and finance minister, there is correspondence from citizens with requests and suggestions.
-His political career is also reflected in other records related to electoral events, including speeches, interviews, opinion poll reports, and photographic reports.
-Press clippings follow FHC’s public career.
+There is also correspondence from citizens with requests and suggestions dating back to his time as a senator and finance minister, along with records related to electoral events, including speeches, interviews, opinion poll reports, and photographic coverage.
+Press clippings trace the arc of his public career.

 Presidential period